-With four official languages and a multicultural population, having a well-informed, open-minded approach is the best way to combat culture shock in Switzerland.
+With four official languages and a multicultural population, Switzerland is a diverse nation.
+Still, certain quirks of everyday life will take some time for expats to get used to.
+Having a well-informed, open-minded approach is generally the best way to combat culture shock in Switzerland.

 Language barrier in Switzerland

-Despite being somewhat dependent on tourism, the Swiss can be nonchalant towards people who don't speak a local language.
-Sometimes expats need to learn the basics of their region's predominant language to settle in.
+Despite the country being somewhat dependent on tourism, the Swiss can be nonchalant towards people who don't speak a local language.
+Expats will likely need to learn the basics of their region's predominant language to settle in.

 Switzerland’s four language regions can offer starkly different cultural experiences.
-In the German-speaking part, one is very aware of the orderliness and quietness of the residents, while the southern, Italian speaking canton of Ticino can give the experience of a mini, albeit more orderly, Italian town.
-The French and the Romansh speaking cantons fall somewhere in between.
-Wherever you are, one thing is for sure: the Swiss like their peace and quiet.
+In the German-speaking part, one is very aware of the orderliness and quietness of the residents, while the southern, Italian-speaking canton of Ticino can give the experience of a mini, albeit more systematic, Italian town.
+The French- and the Romansh-speaking cantons fall somewhere in between.
+Throughout the country, one thing is for sure: the Swiss like their peace and quiet.

-Most locals speak English but signs, restaurants and transport announcements are in the local language outside tourist areas.
-In between French, German, Italian and Romansch, English can seem nonexistent.
+Most locals speak English, but signs, restaurants and transport announcements are in the local language outside tourist areas.
+Between French, German, Italian and Romansch, English can seem non-existent.

 Applying for immigration documents and visas in Switzerland can also be tricky for expats who don't speak German or French – so most expats hire an immigration consultant.